divineprog/MoSyncApps/WebSQLDemo/Tutorial/WebSQLTutorial.md

 Note that in example1.js, the transaction success function runs the code in example2.js.
 This makes the two examples run sequentially.

 You can run both examples, e.g. in Chrome, by opening the file [example.html](https://github.com/divineprog/MoSyncApps/blob/master/WebSQLDemo/LocalFiles/example.html).
 Inspect the console log in Chrome to see the output.
+(Note that WebSQL is not available in Firefox or Internet Explorer.)

 One thing that is of interest is how retrieving the result of SELECT COUNT(\*) works in Web SQL.
 The result is returned as a row, and the name of the field that contains the row count is called "COUNT(\*)".
 See the example code for how this is used.